Renewable Energy Essay

 Cons

-First, electricity production cannot take place in the absence of sunlight like night hours.
-Second, the huge geographical area is needed for the panels to produce enough energy.
+First, electricity production cannot take place in the absence of sunlight, like at night hours.
+Second, a huge geographical area is needed for the panels to produce enough energy.
 Lastly, glare can result from the panels (Jacobsson and Johnson).

 Wind Capturing Station

-Wind result from the atmospheric cooling as well as heat.
+Wind results from atmospheric cooling as well as heat.
 Wind turbines capture the flow of wind and convert it into electricity.
-The turbines, like aircraft blades that propel in the wind powering the electric generator (Jacobsson and Johnson).
+The turbines, like aircraft blades that propel in the wind, power the electric generator (Jacobsson and Johnson).
 These wind turbines include the vertical as well as the horizontal turbines.
 In this case, wind kinetic energy is changed into mechanical energy.
 This mechanical energy is used in various takes.
 Additionally, the electrical energy production is possible from the mechanical energy (Turner).

 Pros

-Wind energy offers power that is renewable.
+Wind energy offers renewable power.
 The energy allows production.
 Also, wind energy does not contribute much to environmental pollution.
 No wastes are produced from this production process (Jacobsson and Johnson).

 Cons

 First, wind energy generation technologies require a lot of money.
 High initial capital is required in the production of wind energy.
-Second, wind power stations produce noisy that pollutes the environment.
-The rotary plates produce noisy that pollutes the environment.
-Lastly, wind storage is impossible, as a result, wind production is challenging since it does not guarantee production of power when needed.
+Second, wind power stations produce noise that pollutes the environment.
+The rotary plates produce noise that pollutes the environment.
+Lastly, wind storage is impossible; as a result, wind production is challenging since it does not guarantee the production of power when needed.

 Geothermal Energy Station

 Geothermal energy is produced from the earth’s heat.
-The heat come from hot water reservoirs, the earth’s surface or heated rocks.
-Heat pump system is used in the production of heat and electricity (Jacobsson and Johnson).
+The heat comes from hot water reservoirs, the earth’s surface or heated rocks.
+A heat pump system is used in the production of heat and electricity (Jacobsson and Johnson).
 Dry steam is drawn from the ground steam sources.
-At times flash steam is used or binary cycle to produce the energy.
+At times flash steam is used or a binary cycle to produce the energy.

 Pros